 Another aspect to think about is how your presenting your body to the world around you.
 Dress in a way that represents your values, wear clothes that fit and flatter your body, and start looking at the ingredients in your beauty products.

 Think about your actions and the words you speak.
 Are they reflective of how you want to be perceived?
 This includes not letting our bodies be treated in a way that’s undignified, and not giving ourselves away sexually or using our bodies in a unhealthy manner.

-Nourish your body.
-What we put into our bodies matters — what we eat, how we move and how we engage with the world around us directly affects how we are able to perform intellectually, emotionally and physically.
+How we take care of our bodies matters — what we eat, how we move and how we engage with the world around us directly affects how we are able to perform intellectually, emotionally and physically.
 When we are taking good care of our bodies, it shows.
 We are able to manifest the lives that we want, we feel good and we treat ourselves and those around us with compassion and respect.

 +Like you, I am still working on adopting healthy habits.
 What can you add to the healthy habits list?
 What habits are your greatest challenge?
 Lemme know in the comments below!

 Much love and good luck